Struct Operator

 pub fn delete_with( &self, path: &str, ) -> FutureDelete<impl Future<Output = Result<()>>>

-Delete the given path with extra options.
+Delete the given path with additional options.

 §Notes